PolyArch/cs259/04-miniproj-2.md

 lecture -- you can code up this analysis pretty easily.
 Then you could search for good settings of tiling factors.
 Is this the only way to do it .. no, but I don't know if higher-abstraction techniques will work as well, maybe?

+* *I'm using Deepbench for CUDNN, and sometimes it uses weird algorithms like Winograd, do we have to predict that?*

+  No, you don't have to.
+You may fix the algorithm which is used in CUDNN to make your life simpler.

 * *Can I use regression / ML techniques?*